help FAQ • Caulking & sealing questions

 18. Should I fill the bathtub with water before you seal it? expand_more

 For acrylic/plastic tubs, yes.
 The tub can flex slightly under weight.
 Sealing while it’s loaded reduces tension in the joint later.
+We can also fill the tub ourselves once we’re on site.

 19. Do you seal windows and exterior frames on the outside too? expand_more